TimothyDanielQlik/git-site/docs/recover.md

     git merge bcbb398
     ```

-1. Open Sourcetree.
+1. Open Git Extensions.

     You should see the recovered commit.

-    ???
+    !!!
 Tip
         You might see some uncommitted changes that come along with the merge.
         These should not be a problem.
 Just have a look to see what is uncommitted before you commit them.